Foundations of Static and Dynamic Absolute Concentration Robustness: Introduction

-This network has deficiency 0, so is not a candidate for the Shinar-Feinberg criterion.
+This network has deficiency 0, so the Shinar-Feinberg criterion does not apply.
 Clearly, all trajectories diverge to infinity, so there are no steady states at all.
 Nevertheless, as shown in Figure \ref{fig:4o5uhy4o86hyoii}(b), all initial conditions result in the concentration of $A$ converging to a unique value.
 If we designate the concentration of $A$ as the output variable, then the system will show empirical robustness in its value.

-Finally, while in the previous example the robust value depends on the inflow rate of the species $A$, one can readily construct models where the inflow rate is inconsequential.
-We now present such a network, an example that has played a starring role in the development of the theoretical framework presented here.

-For the network in Figure \ref{fig:45yjhiorthjgejtpiphoi}(a), the ACR value depends only on the rates of the true chemical reactions $A+B \to 2B$ and $B \to A$, and not on the rate of the transport/inflow reaction $0 \to A$.
-Thus the system is a great candidate for empirical robustness whether the transport reaction is present or absent or whether the transport reaction has a slow time scale or the same time scale as the other reactions.
-The dynamics of this network will be studied in detail in \cite{joshiquadrilogy2} and \cite{joshiquadrilogy3}.
+The next example, shown in in Figure \ref{fig:45yjhiorthjgejtpiphoi}(a), is similar to the previous one in that there are no steady states, all trajectories go to infinity, and yet the concentration of one variable converges to a robust value.
+Moreover, unlike the previous example, the robust value does not change as the inflow rate of the robust species $A$ is changed.
+The robust value depends only on the rates of the true chemical reactions $A+B \to 2B$ and $B \to A$, and not on the rate of the transport/inflow reaction $0 \to A$.
+A rigorous analysis of this system will appear in future work, here we show the robustness in concentration of $A$ by simulating some trajectories, shown in Figure \ref{fig:45yjhiorthjgejtpiphoi}(b).

-We now return to the project of constructing a mathematical framework, including the right set of definitions, that would capture a true likeness of empirical robustness.
-The simplest way to proceed seems to be to insist that the hyperplane $\{x \in \R^n_{\ge 0} ~|~ x_i = a_i^* > 0\}$ {\em as a whole} be an attractor to all compatible initial conditions (see Definition \ref{def:6ijeqjgqjeh'ije}).
-It is worth pointing out that the requirement that a hyperplane as a whole be an attractor is not equivalent to requiring that all attracting steady states, limit cycles, etc. be on the hyperplane.
-We will see numerous examples of dynamical systems where {\em the hyperplane and every subset of the hyperplane is non-invariant}, but the hyperplane as a whole is attracting in the large time limit.
-In fact, the network in Figure \ref{fig:45yjhiorthjgejtpiphoi}(a) is one such example--the crossing of the trajectories (red curves) over the ACR hyperplane (green line) is indicative of the non-invariance of the hyperplane.
+We now return to the project of constructing a theoretical framework that would better capture the property of empirical robustness in the context of mathematical models based on deterministic dynamical systems. {\bf The simplest way to proceed seems to be to insist that the hyperplane $\{x \in \R^n_{\ge 0} ~|~ x_i = a_i^* > 0\}$ as a whole be an attractor to all initial conditions that are compatible with the hyperplane} (see Definition \ref{def:6ijeqjgqjeh'ije}).
+We will call this notion {\em dynamic ACR}.
+Clearly dynamic ACR requires that there are no attracting sets outside $\{x_i = a_i^*\}$.
+But it does not require that $\{x_i = a_i^*\}$ be invariant, see for instance the network in Figure \ref{fig:45yjhiorthjgejtpiphoi}(a)--the figure shows trajectories (red curves) crossing over the attracting hyperplane (green line) but eventually converging to it.